-Puccini portrays the idealism of Tosca and her lover Cavaradossi through radiant, expansive music, including Act I's duet 'Qual occhio al mondo', Cavaradossi's ardent aria 'Recondita armonia' and Tosca's despairing Act II prayer 'Vissi d'arte'.
-Scarpia's music, by contrast, is dark and terrifying – from the demonic chords that open the opera to the violence of his Act II exchanges with Tosca.
+Puccini portrays the idealism of Tosca and her lover Mario Cavaradossi through radiant, expansive music, including Act I's duet 'Qual occhio al mondo', Cavaradossi's ardent aria 'Recondita armonia' and Tosca's despairing Act II prayer 'Vissi d'arte'.
+Baron Scarpia's music, by contrast, is dark and terrifying – from the demonic chords that open the opera to the violence of his Act II exchanges with Tosca.
 Jonathan Kent's production, with Paul Brown's stunning designs, perfectly evokes the troubled atmosphere of Rome in 1800 and Tosca's combination of sensuality and religious sincerity.

 Generous philanthropic support from

-Marina Hobson OBE, Margarita Louis-Dreyfus and Phillipp Hildebrand, Melinda and Donald Quintin, Susan and John Singer, the Sitzprobe Circle and the American Friends of Covent Garden.
+Melinda and Donald Quintin, Susan and John Singer, Beth Madison, Didier Tandy and the Friends of Covent Garden

 Rome in 1800 is in political chaos.
 Cesare Angelotti, a former consul of the short-lived Roman Republic, has escaped imprisonment, and seeks refuge in the church of Sant'Andrea della Valle.
 The painter and republican sympathizer Mario Cavaradossi promises to hide him at his country villa.
 Baron Scarpia, Rome's tyrannical Chief of Police, suspects that Cavaradossi has helped Angelotti to escape.
 He persuades the painter's opera singer lover Floria Tosca, whom he himself desires, that Cavaradossi has betrayed her.
 She leaves to confront Cavaradossi at his villa and Scarpia orders his men to follow her, in the hope they'll find Angelotti.